Best Weight Benches 101: How to Choose the Best Weight Bench for Home Use

 Best Flat Weight Bench Reviews

 Remember the affordability we talked about earlier?
 This is it.
-With the Marcy flat weight bench, you can own your very own flat bench that has a 600-pound weight capacity for around $50 - that’s a pretty sweet deal!
+With the Marcy flat weight bench, you can own your very own flat bench that has a 600-pound weight capacity for way less than a hundred bucks - that’s a pretty sweet deal!

 It’s also a space saving option, as it takes up minimal amount of room but allows you to perform a variety of exercises from the flat position.
 Also, it’s made from high density foam padding, so it’s very comfortable.

 There is a downside, though (which you can expect for the price): It is overall sturdy during initial months of use, but some of the stability wears down as time and use impact it.
-But still, at $50, you didn't expect it to last forever, right?
+But still, at this price point, you didn't expect it to last forever, right?

 So go for this one if you're not sure you'll stick to a home lifting routine and don't want to fork over too much before you're sure.
 It's a cost efficient way of testing out the waters and totally the worth the small investment!